JoseSagwe/CHATBOT/README.md

 - Real-time chat interface.
 - Integration with OpenAI GPT-3 for responses.
 - Message categorization between user and chatbot.
-- Responsive UI for a smooth chat experience.
+- Responsive UI for a smooth chat experience
 ## Installation

 Follow these steps to set up and run the JSGPT Chatbot app on your Android device: